 The Good Stuff

 First, what’s so great about bamboo fabric?
 A lot!
 Here are some of the reasons you might want to choose bamboo vs. cotton sheets.
-Some of bamboo’s best traits include:
+Here are some bamboo bed sheet benefits:

 - Durability.
 If you’re tired of replacing your bedding, bamboo sheets are a good choice.
 A single set can last up to 1,000 washes.
 A single bamboo thread is often strong enough to stretch across the entire sheet, adding to the strength of the fabric.